Transfer Credit Information

-Franklin University acknowledges the complexity of the transfer credit landscape in American higher education.
+The University acknowledges the complexity of the transfer credit landscape in American higher education.
 This complexity includes differences in semester and quarter hours, degree structures, outcomes specification, course calendars, and specificity in course materials presented for review.
-The faculty, in collaboration with the Registrar’s Office, has the responsibility to ensure all credit transferred into the University meets the academic standards set forth by the institution.
+The faculty, in collaboration with the Registrar’s Office, has the responsibility to ensure all credit transferred into the university meets the academic standards set forth by the institution.

-In efforts to assure maximum transfer of relevant college-level credit and to reduce the likelihood of students taking courses for which they have prior credit, Franklin University articulates and collaborates with other institutions on curriculum transfer.
-Articulation agreements entered into with regionally accredited educational institutions express the desire for Franklin to work with the institution to assure transportability of the totality of relevant curriculum from the sending institution.
-The pathway through which courses are evaluated and identified for transfer is specified in the transfer guides that are created in partnership with the sending institution.
-The transfer guides document the match between the curricular outcomes and courses of the sending institution and those of Franklin University.
-Transfer guides are reviewed each academic year to identify any changes of the curriculum, at either the sending institution and/or Franklin University, and to ensure course transfer practices remain current and relevant.
+In efforts to assure maximum transfer of relevant college-level credit and to reduce the likelihood of students taking courses for which they have prior credit, the University articulates and collaborates with other institutions on curriculum transfer.
+Articulation agreements entered into with regionally accredited educational institutions express the desire for the University to work with the institution to assure transportability of the totality of relevant curriculum from the sending institution.
+The pathway through which courses are evaluated and identified for transfer is specified in the articulation guides that are created in partnership with the sending institution.
+The articulation guides document the match between the curricular outcomes and courses of the sending institution and those of Franklin Enterprise.
+Transfer guides are reviewed as needed to identify any changes of the curriculum, at either the sending institution and/or the University, and to ensure course transfer practices remain current and relevant.

-Franklin also recognizes that the credit hours at the sending institutions may not fulfill the credit hour requirements of Franklin in general education, the business or professional core, and major areas.
-When these credit hour differences occur, Franklin allows students to make up those hours with appropriate related coursework.
-Franklin does not deny the transfer of appropriate credit and does not require students to retake individual courses.
-By maintaining academic integrity through this transfer policy and providing the needed services and value to students, Franklin demonstrates dedication to and support of students’ prior learning and educational goals.
+Franklin Enterprise also recognizes that the credit hours at the sending institutions may not fulfill the credit hour requirements in general education, the business or professional core, and major areas.
+When these credit hour differences occur, the student is permitted to make up those hours with appropriate related coursework.
+The University does not deny the transfer of appropriate credit and does not require students to retake individual courses which meet minimum hours.
+By maintaining academic integrity through this transfer policy and providing the needed services and value to students, Franklin Enterprise demonstrates dedication to and support of students’ prior learning and educational goals.

 Process for Determining if Prior Coursework is Transferable

-The Criteria for Comparability Consideration provides an overview of how college-level coursework and vocational-technical academic credit are accepted into the university’s degree programs, based on whether the coursework is delivered by an institution or organization that is regionally accredited or accredited by a body recognized by CHEA.
-The directory of CHEA recognized organizations is available on the CHEA website.
+The Criteria for Comparability Consideration (Appendix D) provides an overview of how college-level coursework and vocational-technical academic credit are accepted into the university’s degree programs, based on whether the coursework is delivered by an institution or organization that is regionally accredited or accredited by a body recognized by CHEA.
+The directory of CHEA recognized organizations is available at http://www.chea.org/directories/index.asp.

 Transfer Minimums and Addressing Deficiencies